 Do You Need to Water in Pre-Emergent?

-Watering in pre-emergent is essential to putting it to work in your yard.
+Watering in pre-emergent is essential in order to put it to work in your yard.
 If your pre-emergent comes in granule form, it must be watered in to dissolve it and allow it to break down.

-- Most pre-emergent is delivered in granule form.
-Watering dissolves it and allows it to penetrate soil.
+- Watering pre-emergent allows it to dissolve and penetrate the soil.

-- After application, water pre-emergent into soil with 0.5 inches of water (about 30–60 minutes with a sprinkler).
+- After application, water pre-emergent into the soil with 0.5 inches of water.

 If you are using a liquid pre-emergent or granules that you dissolve in water before application (such as Prodiamine WDG) then you may not need to water following application.
 Review product label guidelines.